jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

     AssertionError: Lists differ: [0, 1, 2, 3] != []

-  the list_ is still the same.
+  the list_ stayed the same.
 I change the expectation

   .. code-block:: python

     self.assertEqual(a_list, [0, 1, 2, 3])

   the test passes.
-The name of the :ref:`method<functions>` is sort_ and I gave it a list_ that is already sorted, I change it to see what would happen when it is not sorted
+The name of the :ref:`method<functions>` is sort_ and I gave it a list_ that is sorted, I change it to see what would happen when it is not sorted

   .. code-block:: python